-Revised January 2009; Revised June 2010
+Revised June 2010

-Pacific Lutheran University supports sustainability initiatives - and efforts to get its employees onto mass transit by subsidizing the cost of an annual transit pass via a PLU ORCA card for all PLU employees with benefits.
+Pacific Lutheran University supports sustainability initiatives - and efforts to get its employees onto mass transit by subsidizing the cost of an annual transit pass via a PLU ORCA card for all PLU benefits eligible employees.
 Phased retirees are not eligible for this benefit.
 Employees pay a small portion of the cost of the annual pass each year with the majority of the cost paid for by the university.